actions/checkout/README.md

 # What's new

-- Updated to the node16 runtime by default as node12
+- Updated to the node16 runtime by default
   - This requires a minimum [Actions Runner](https://github.com/actions/runner/releases/tag/v2.285.0) version of v2.285.0 to run, which is by default available in GHES 3.4 or later.

 # Usage